pmndrs/react-spring/readme.md

 )
 ```

 Et voilà!
-Now you have a animated version of the `Content` component!
-It's actually faster as well, since the function isn't recreated on every prop-change.
+Now you render a animated version of the `Header` component!
+It's actually faster as well since the function isn't recreated on every prop-change.

 # Native rendering 🚀